Soulthym/QtAsteroid/README.md

 Thybault Alabarbe
 Fabien Goglio
 ## Dependencies
-The project relies on the QSoundEffect class, which in some cases requieres additional drivers (pulseaudio under linux for example).
+The project relies on the QSoundEffect class, which in some cases requieres additional drivers (qt-gstreamer under Arch-Linux for example).